By Barbara Cação

 The glorious 1441-room Schönbrunn Palace was once the summer residence of the reigning Habsburgs.
 Now, it is the city’s premier tourist attraction and has the crowds to prove it, with waits that can last several hours.

-Insider tip: Climb the hill to the Gloriette belvedere for a visit and a magnificent view, but consider lunch at the tucked away Landtmann’s Jausenstation or the neighbourhood eatery, Plachutta Hietzing.
+Insider tip: Climb the hill to the Gloriette belvedere for a visit and a magnificent view, but consider lunch at the tucked away Landtmann’s Jausenstation (sadly, it only works during the warm months of the year) or the neighbourhood eatery, Plachutta Hietzing.

 But Vienna isn’t only Schönbrunn.

 It is also Hofburg, the former main imperial residence.
 Meander over to Strauss’s Golden Statue in Stadtpark and discover the city’s quaint courtyards, known as Pawlatschen.
 Stroll along tiny romantic squares and alleys like Schulhof and Schönlaterngasse, and stop by traditional shops like R. Horn’s leather goods.

 And why not enjoy some of the lesser-known sightseeing spots with walks through such neighborhoods as Josefstadt and Alsergrund?

 And what is Vienna without music?
 Some quick thinking might just get you front-row seats.

 In fact, attending a concert is one of the top things to do in Vienna, so essential to the Viennese experience that I might consider securing top opera or concert tickets first, and only then booking my flight and hotel.
 If that fails, you’ll always be able to catch a Mozart quartet playing somewhere nearby – just look for signs.